serialport/node-serialport/README.md

 For a full breakdown of why we made Node-Serialport, please read [NodeBots - The Rise of JS Robotics](http://www.voodootikigod.com/nodebots-the-rise-of-js-robotics).
 It explains why one would want to program robots in JS in the first place.

-## Important Questions
+## Quick Answers to Important Questions
-- For support, open a [GitHub issue](https://github.com/EmergingTechnologyAdvisors/node-serialport/issues/new).
+- **For support**, open a [GitHub issue](https://github.com/EmergingTechnologyAdvisors/node-serialport/issues/new).
-- For discussions, design ideas, and clarifications, please join our [Gitter chat room](https://gitter.im/EmergingTechnologyAdvisors/node-serialport).
-Two related projects—[Browser Serialport](https://github.com/garrows/browser-serialport) ("just like Node Serialport, but for browser apps") and [Serialport Test Piliot](https://github.com/j5js/serialport-test-pilot)—help us test Node-Serialport.
+- **For discussions, design ideas, and clarifications**, please join our [Gitter chat room](https://gitter.im/EmergingTechnologyAdvisors/node-serialport).
+- **To test Node-Serialport**, we recommend two related projects—[Browser Serialport](https://github.com/garrows/browser-serialport) ("just like Node Serialport, but for browser apps") and [Serialport Test Piliot](https://github.com/j5js/serialport-test-pilot).
-- To contribute, please review our [contribution guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md).
+- **To contribute**, please review our [contribution guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md).
 You might want to check out our [roadmap](https://github.com/EmergingTechnologyAdvisors/node-serialport/issues/746).
 We also have issues tagged ["good first PR"](https://github.com/EmergingTechnologyAdvisors/node-serialport/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+pr%22), if you'd like to start somewhere specific.
 We'll do our best to support you until we merge your PR.

 ***